Beliavsky/Fortran-code-on-GitHub/README.md

 [stripy](https://github.com/underworldcode/stripy): Python interface from underworldcode to TRIPACK and STRIPACK Fortran code for (constrained) triangulation in Cartesian coordinates and on a sphere.
 Stripy is an object-oriented package and includes routines from SRFPACK and SSRFPACK for interpolation (nearest neighbor, linear and hermite cubic) and to evaluate derivatives.

+[ttcross](https://github.com/savostyanov/ttcross): cross interpolation of high-dimensional arrays in tensor train format.
+An associated preprint is [Parallel cross interpolation for high-precision calculation of high-dimensional integrals](https://arxiv.org/abs/1903.11554) (2019), by Sergey Dolgov and Dmitry Savostyanov.

 [WenOOF](https://github.com/Fortran-FOSS-Programmers/WenOOF): Weighted Essentially Non-Oscillatory (WENO) interpolation, from Fortran-FOSS-Programmers

 ## Linear Algebra